whitneyburton/portfolios/students/1606-back/jean-joeris/20160111-jean-joeris-m4.md

   * Rebuild ideabox with phoenix and react

 Of these goals, I was able to meet the meet the first two.
 The third one is in progress.
 I have a Phoenix app that communicates to Enroll's postgres database and have built a few Phoenix models using this db.
 I have worked through a tutorial on building a json api in Phoenix.
 The only reason I haven't built the Enroll endpoint is that it requires serious use of the Phoenix ORM (Ecto).
 I could try to hack it together using raw sql, but
-  a. the json is complicated enough I'm not sure this would work, and
+  1. the json is complicated enough I'm not sure this would work, and
-  b.
-I was to actually learn how to use Ecto
+  2. I was to actually learn how to use Ecto
 I am happy to try and deliver this controller some time next week.

 The stretch goals were not achieved, but I have made progress towards them.
 The Phoenix book I am working through is building a project that uses the concurrency capabilities of Phoenix.
 I also have a fun idea for a React/Phoenix project to build - see Phoenix Paint in Side Hussle under The Plan.